Frequently asked questions (FAQs) about how we disclose our investments

 It's been in development for over a decade and regulated by the Australian Prudential Regulation Authority (APRA).
 The PHD was implemented in November 2021 through the Your Future, Your Super reform package, and how it works is set out in the Corporations Amendment (Portfolio Holdings Disclosure) Regulations 2021.

-Super funds are now required to disclose their holdings twice a year, as at 31 December and 30 June, within 90 days.
+Super funds are now required to disclose their holdings twice a year, as at 31 December and 30 June, within 90 days after those dates.

 Weighting means the amount, shown as a percentage, of each asset in the whole investment option.